 For a refresher on how the voting works, read here.

-As it stands on Metacritic, Cult of the Lamb is currently sitting at an 88 based on 14 critic reviews.
+As it stands on Metacritic, Elden Ring is currently sitting at an incredible 96 based on 84 critic reviews.